danbev/learning-rust/yew-example/README.md

 setting/application.

 ### Trunk
-We mentioned that we have to compile our Rust program to wasm.
+We mentioned that we have to compile our Rust program to wasm and trunk is what performs this task for use.

 ### Build
 ```console